rampantdev/100-days-of-code/log.md

 #C++
 Learned about #ifdef and how to throw compiler switches in makefiles

+### Day xx June 14, 2017 - Make files
+#C
+learned more about makefiles and compiler flags

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)